-You are not required to have the Test.
-Prior to signing this Informed Consent, you may wish to speak with a genetic counselor or your ordering or referring healthcare provider for further guidance about the Test.
-However, in order for us to process your sample and provide you with your results, you must confirm by agreeing to the consent or otherwise acknowledging that you have read, understood, and agree to this Informed Consent in its entirety.
+The Recipient is not required to have the Test.
+Prior to signing this Informed Consent, you may wish to speak with a genetic counselor or the Recipient’s ordering or referring healthcare provider for further guidance about the Test.
+However, in order for us to process the Recipient’s sample and provide the Recipient’s results, you must confirm by agreeing to the consent or otherwise acknowledging that you have read, understood, and agree to this Informed Consent in its entirety.

-The services are provided in collaboration with PWN.
-You acknowledge and agree that the services, including test review, authorization, outreach, and genetic counseling by PWN providers: (a) are provided solely for informational purposes, and do not constitute treatment or diagnosis of any condition, disease or illness, or otherwise constitute the practice of medicine; (b) do not and are not intended to replace the existing primary care or other relationship you have with your physician or other healthcare provider; (c) are provided by physicians and genetic counselors that do not have the authority to and will not prescribe or order medications or treatments for you; and (d) are solely for your personal use and are not being used or relied upon as a substitute for the care, medical advice, or treatment provided by your primary care provider or other personal physician.
+The Services are provided in collaboration with PWN.
+You acknowledge and agree that the Services, including Test review, authorization, outreach, and genetic counseling by PWN providers: (a) are provided solely for informational purposes, and do not constitute treatment or diagnosis of any condition, disease or illness, or otherwise constitute the practice of medicine; (b) do not and are not intended to replace the existing primary care or other relationship with the Recipient’s physician or other healthcare provider; (c) are provided by physicians and genetic counselors that do not have the authority to and will not prescribe or order medications or treatments for the Recipient; and (d) are solely for your personal use and are not being used or relied upon as a substitute for the care, medical advice, or treatment provided by the Recipient’s primary care provider or other personal physician.

 Your consent is an acknowledgement that you are seeking the Services voluntarily without influence of another party.
-Advice and consultation provided as part of the Services shall not constitute a treatment decision and you are solely responsible for forwarding your Test results to your primary care or other personal physician and for initiating follow up care, diagnosis, medical treatment, or to obtain confirmation of any interpretation of the Test results you may have received from the Services.
+Advice and consultation provided as part of the Services shall not constitute a treatment decision and you are solely responsible for forwarding the Recipient’s Test results, which are provided in the form of a report (the “Report”), to the Recipient’s primary care or other personal physician and for initiating follow up care, diagnosis, medical treatment, or to obtain confirmation of any interpretation of the Test results you may have received from the Services.

-You understand and agree that a fee will be collected by OneOme on behalf of PWN Remote Care Services and its affiliated professional entities (“PWN”), a third party service, for PWN’s services to assess your information and determine if the test is appropriate for you.
+You understand and agree that a fee will be collected by OneOme on behalf of PWN Remote Care Services and its affiliated professional entities (“PWN”), a third party service, for PWN’s services to assess the Recipient’s information and determine if the Test is appropriate for the Recipient.
 An additional portion of the total fee is collected by OneOme on behalf of PWN for genetic counselor services.

-After the order has been placed, you will be mailed a cheek swab test kit (“Kit”) to provide your DNA sample.
-A video illustrating how to provide your sample can be found at oneome.com/sample.
-Your sample will then be sent to OneOme Testing Laboratory for analysis.
+After the purchase has been placed, the Recipient will be mailed a cheek swab test kit (“Kit”) to provide the Recipient’s DNA sample.
+A video illustrating how to provide the Recipient’s sample can be found at oneome.com/sample.
+The Recipient’s sample will then be sent to OneOme Testing Laboratory for analysis.

 Biological sample(s) used to perform this test will be destroyed at the end of the testing process or within 60 days of sample receipt.
 No tests other than those authorized by the test order will be performed by OneOme Testing Laboratory.

-Upon successful completion of the Test, you will undergo a counseling session with a certified PWN genetic counselor to review the Test results.
-You may also request that a report be made available to you for review.
+Upon successful completion of the Test, you will undergo a counseling session with a PWN board-certified genetic counselor to review the Test results.

 Due to the complexity of interpreting some genetic test results, such as those that may carry a probabilistic risk of disease, you should consider the benefits of consulting with a trained genetic counseling professional, physician, or pharmacogenomic specialist.
 In some cases, assays may be subject to general interference by factors such as PCR inhibitors and low quality or quantity of extracted DNA.
 When present, these interferents typically yield no result rather than an inaccurate one.
 Very infrequent mutations or polymorphisms occurring in primer- or probe-binding regions may also affect testing and could produce an erroneous result or assay failure.
 Test results and clinical interpretation may be inaccurate for individuals who have undergone or are receiving non-autologous blood transfusions, tissue, and/or organ transplant therapies.
 Although extremely rare, results could also be impacted by other factors not addressed above, such as laboratory error.

-In addition, the Test will also provide limited secondary findings that may cause you to discover sensitive information about your health or disease risks.
+In addition, the Test will also provide limited secondary findings that may cause you to discover sensitive information about the Recipient’s health or disease risks.
 The US Genetic Information Nondiscrimination Act of 2008 prohibits discrimination on the basis of genetic information with respect to health insurance and employment.
-For more information about this, visit http://www.genome.gov/10002328.
+For more information about this, visit HTTP://WWW.GENOME.GOV/10002328.
 However, there are currently no US federal laws that prohibit discrimination in life insurance, disability insurance or long-term care insurance, which may be specific to your state of residence.
-You must consider the full and possible impact of your Test results as these relate to insurance rates, obtaining disability or life insurance, and employment.
+You must consider the full and possible impact of the Recipient’s Test results as these relate to insurance rates, obtaining disability or life insurance, and employment.

 The interpretations and clinical annotations provided by OneOme are intended solely for use by a medical professional and do not constitute medical advice by OneOme or PWN.
-Your treating provider remains ultimately responsible for all diagnosis and treatment decisions for the patient.
-Information included in the test report is based upon scientific literature and does not take into account other genetic variations, environmental or social factors that may affect your results.
-Other factors that may impact genomic results that are NOT included in the test report include, but are not limited to, environmental factors (e.g., smoking), health factors (e.g., diet), social and familial factors, various medical conditions, and drug-drug interactions.
-Administration of any medication, including the ones listed in the Test report, requires careful therapeutic monitoring regardless of any Test-related information you may receive.
-As a matter of practice, OneOme routinely updates its pharmacogenomic database as new information becomes available to the scientific community.
-Drug binning and annotations found on your Test report are dependent on the date it was created and/or the database version used to generate that report.
+The Recipient’s Test results are not an indicator of the Recipient’s health status.
+The Recipient’s treating provider remains ultimately responsible for all diagnosis and treatment decisions for the patient.
+OneOme disclaims liability for any errors, omissions or ambiguities in any translation or interpretation of a report by a third party, including without limitation direct, indirect, incidental, special, consequential or exemplary damages, whether such damages arise in contract, negligence, tort, under statute, in equity, at law or otherwise.
+Information included in the Report is based upon scientific literature and does not take into account other genetic variations, environmental or social factors that may affect the Recipient’s results.
+Other factors that may impact genomic results that are NOT included in the Report include, but are not limited to, environmental factors (e.g., smoking), health factors (e.g., diet), social and familial factors, various medical conditions, and drug-drug interactions.
+Administration of any medication requires careful therapeutic monitoring regardless of any Test-related information you may receive.

-Not all pharmacogenomic tests cover the same drug-gene interactions.
-If you have had a prior pharmacogenomic test, results from this test may be duplicative or may vary due to different genes or alleles being tested, changes to published pharmacogenomic guidelines, or assay differences.
+Not all pharmacogenomic tests cover the same genes and alleles.
+If the Recipient has had a prior pharmacogenomic test, results from this Test may be duplicative or may vary due to different genes or alleles being tested or assay differences.
 OneOme and PWN are not in a position and will not compare or analyze differences between the Test and others.
-If you have previously taken a pharmacogenomic test before, you may not need to take the Test at all, seek the advice of your physician or licensed healthcare provider.
+If the Recipient has previously taken a pharmacogenomic test before, the Recipient may not need to take the Test at all or seek the advice of the Recipient’s physician or licensed healthcare provider.

-Details about OneOme’s policies governing patient privacy and health information, including patient rights regarding such information, can be found at www.oneome.com/privacy.
-OneOme complies with the applicable requirements of the Health Insurance Portability and Accountability Act of 1996 (as amended) regarding your personal health information.
+Details about OneOme’s policies governing patient privacy and health information, including patient rights regarding such information, can be found at WWW.ONEOME.COM/PRIVACY.
+OneOme complies with the applicable requirements of the Health Insurance Portability and Accountability Act of 1996 (as amended) regarding the Recipient’s personal health information.